ebellocchia/bip_utils/README.md

     pip install tox

-And then:
+And then simply run it:

-- Run tests using *pytest* (it includes code coverage and report):
+    tox

-        tox -e pytest
+This will run code coverage with different Python versions and perform style and code analysis.\

-- Run tests using *coverage* (it includes code coverage and report):
+For quick test:

-        tox -e coverage
+    tox -e unittest

 ## Modules description